X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: String Function**
 **FORMAT: LEFT$(&lt;string&gt;, &lt;integer&gt;)**

-**Action:** Returns a string comprised of the leftmost &lt;integer&gt; chracters of the &lt;string&gt;.
+**Action:** Returns a string comprised of the leftmost &lt;integer&gt; characters of the &lt;string&gt;.
 The integer argument value must be in the range 0 to 255.
 If the integer is greater than the length of the string, the entire string will be returned.
 If an &lt;integer&gt; value of zero is used, then a null string (of zero length) is returned.

 **EXAMPLES of the LEFT$ Function:**
 ```BASIC